ashtonw7/writing-with-no-purpose/posts/jester.md

 ---
-title: 'I Should Have Been Born When Being a Jester Was a Profession'
+title: "I Should've Been Born When Being a Jester Was a Profession"
 slug: 'jester'
 author: 'Ashton Winters'
 quote: 'I love everything about the idea of being a jester.
 Your whole job is to make a rich, fat king laugh at you.
 I think I’d be very good at this.'